ciamac-da/WIKIsearchVJS/README.md

-# WIKISearcVJS is a vanilla js Searching App using Wikipedia API
+# WIKISearchVJS is a vanilla js Searching App using Wikipedia API
 - After you cloned you have to run the sass using sass --watch sass/style.scss:css/style.css

 Here's the link of project => https://ciamac-da.github.io/SearchMeVJS/.